Gap Inc.: History

+In October 2007, BBC footage showed child labor in Gap factories in India.
+The company denied knowledge of the happenings; it subsequently removed and destroyed the single piece of clothing in question, a smock blouse, from a British store.
+Gap promised to investigate breaches in its ethical policy.

-In October 2011, Gap Inc. announced plans to close 189 US stores, nearly 21 percent, by the end of 2013; however, it also plans to expand its presence in China.
+In October 2011, Gap announced plans to close 189 US stores, nearly 21% of its total US stores, by the end of 2013; however, it also announced plans to expand its presence in China.
 The company announced it would open its first stores in Brazil in the Fall of 2013.

-In January 2015, Gap Inc. announced plans to close their subsidiary Piperlime in order to focus on their core brands.
+In February 2014, Gap announced that it would raise the minimum wages for its 65,000 U.S. store employees to $9/hour in 2014 and $10/hour in 2015.
+In January 2015, Gap Inc. announced plans to close its subsidiary Piperlime in order to focus on its core brands.
 The first and only Piperlime store, based in SoHo, New York City, closed in April.
 In September 2018, Gap Inc. began publicizing Hill City, a men's athletic apparel brand that launched in October 2018.

+In March 2020, the Australian Strategic Policy Institute, a think tank, accused at least 82 major brands, including Gap, of being connected to forced Uyghur labor in Xinjiang.
 In June 2020, Gap Inc. announced that it had made the decision to wind down its Hill City brand in the coming months.
-Weeks later, the company announced its collaboration with Kanye West's Yeezy Brand: Yeezy Gap.
-The announcement of the company's 10-year long contract with the music icon turned fashion innovator saw Gap Inc. garner $34.9 million in media impact value.
+Weeks later, the company announced a collaboration with Kanye West's Yeezy brand: Yeezy Gap as part of a 10-year deal.
+However, West accused Gap of failing to honor terms of the deal and ended the partnership in September 2022.
 In August 2020, the company announced that it, alongside its Banana Republic brand, would close over 225 store locations as a result of the COVID-19 pandemic response.
 Less than two months later, the company announced that the total number of stores to be closed by 2024 was 350.
 (220 Gap stores and 130 Banana Republic stores.)
-The original plan of the company was to close only 90 stores, however, they expanded the number as a consequence of the financial effects caused by the pandemic restrictions.
+The original plan of the company was to close only 90 stores, however, it expanded the number as a consequence of the financial effects caused by the pandemic restrictions.
 Most of the stores closed were ones set in malls.
 In November 2020, Gap Inc. partnered with Afterpay.
 This collaboration was planned to improve the digital shopping experience.